GenomeDK/genomedk-docs/docs/getting-started.rst

 You should check out our :ref:`terms`.

-We have several types of users.
-In most cases you'll want a normal user.
-To request this, `fill out the form for normal users <https://genomedk.wufoo.com/forms/request-access-to-cluster/>`_.

-If you need a special user, e.g. for the iPSYCH part of the cluster, `fill out the form for special users <https://genomedk.wufoo.com/forms/request-access-to-cluster-ipsych-only/>`_ instead.
+To request a user, fill out the `user request form <https://console.genome.au.dk/user-requests/create/>`_.

-Once you've been granted access, you'll receive an e-mail with your password.
+Once you've been granted access, you'll receive an e-mail.
 You'll then be able to connect to the cluster.

 .. _connecting_to_the_cluster: